lmiller1990/testing-api-requests-vue/README.md

 As expected, the tests fails.
 We haven't even created `getPost` yet, so let's do so in `src/store.js`.
 We will also export it seperately to the `default export new Vuex.Store`:

+//# master:src/store.js?0d42fceb7791c877d22b61544b0cb2ca7428cc05

+Now we can `import { actions }` in the spec:

+//# master:tests/unit/actions.spec.js?0d42fceb7791c877d22b61544b0cb2ca7428cc05

+This gives us a new error:

+FAIL  tests/unit/actions.spec.js
+  ● getPost › makes a request and commits the response

+    ReferenceError: store is not defined

+       5 |     actions.getPost()
+       6 |
+    >  7 |     expect(store.commit).toHaveBeenCalledWith('SET_POST', { userId: 1 })

+`store` is not defined.
+The goal of this test is simply to make the API call, and commit whatever response comes back, so we will we mock `store.commit`, and use Jest's `.toHaveBeenCalledWith` matcher to make sure the response was committed with the correct `mutation` handler.
+Update the test: